 Let me start off with a straw man: static scene autofocus with mirrorless cameras is more accurate and more consistent than with DSLRs.

-That indeed has been my experience with virtually all the mirrorless cameras (versus almost all the DSLRs).
+That indeed has been my long-term experience with virtually all the mirrorless cameras (versus almost all the DSLRs).
 Even though some older mirrorless cameras may be a bit sluggish to get to the focus point (e.g. the X-T100), getting accurate and consistent focus on landscape, still life, basic travel scenes, and posed subjects is something that every one of the mirrorless cameras achieve quite well these days.
+And it's gotten better in the fifteen years of producing them to the point where static subject focus should be excellent on anything you buy.

 Where autofocus is still a contentious subject is with action.

-And here's the reason why: most photographers struggle with keeping reasonable and steady framing on fast and erratic action; they have no extra brain cells or ability to also control and direct an autofocus system at the same time when they're struggling with maintaining their composition.
+And here's the reason why: most photographers struggle with keeping reasonable and steady framing on fast and erratic action; they have no extra brain cells or ability to also control and direct an autofocus system at the same time that they're struggling with maintaining their composition.
 They tend towards "all automatic" focus modes for action.
+It's those "all automatic" uses that produce so much of the differing opinions you see elsewhere.

 Remember, even the best of the mirrorless cameras are not showing the "live moment" in the viewfinder as in the DSLR: mirrorless viewfinders are always lagged.
-In some cameras, such as the Sony A1/A9 and Nikon Z9, that lag is minimal enough so as to be ignorable, plus the viewfinder never blacks out.
-It's easy to follow action.
+In many recent cameras, such as the Canon R1/R3, Sony A1/A9, and Nikon Z8/Z9, that lag is so minimal as to be ignorable, plus the viewfinder never blacks out.
+It's easier to follow action with those cameras.

-The details come in learning what the system does and doesn't do.
-In what settings you can make prior to shooting that might help.
+The details come in learning what your camera's autofocus system does and doesn't do.
+In what settings you can make prior to taking an image that might help.
 In understanding what the camera is actually doing.
 In eradicating things the camera is doing that get in its (and your) way.
-In using the right lenses (yes, the newest AF-P lenses tend to do a tiny bit better than the oldest AF-S lenses on the Z cameras, for example).
+In using the right lenses (the newest Z mount and older AF-P lenses tend to do a tiny bit better than the oldest AF-S lenses on the Z cameras, for instance).

 The practice comes in just working (and sometimes experimenting) until you get good and consistent results.
-For me, that's been tens of thousands of images on the Z's.
+For me, that's been tens of thousands of images using all the Z's.

 Thing is, getting good autofocused results on erratic and fast action is possible on most modern mirrorless cameras (and DSLRs).
 However, not everyone is willing to take the time to understand the details of their camera, let alone practice enough to get the best possible results consistently.